Azure/azurehpc/experimental/deploy_cycle_slurm_ndv4/readme.md

 - Cyclecloud autoscaling is disabled.
 - Option to support containers by adding Nvidia pyxis+enroot SLURM integration
 - Windows server (winbox) is deployed to access the Cyclecloud portal via RDP
+- Deploy MariaDB, access it via a private endpoint and set-up SLURM accounting

 ## Prerequistes
 - Bastion and jumpbox is deployed (landing zone), see examples/bastion for an example of how to deploy it.